coreybrooks/corey-inventory-app/README.md

 * The time is takes to sum the data and calculate the order after the count is complete

 ### Instructions for users
-* 1) Log in or sign up with user credentials
+1) Log in or sign up with user credentials
-* 1) Create inventory areas and assign colors
+2) Create inventory areas and assign colors
-* 2) Create items and designate up to two areas.
+3) Create items and designate up to two areas.
 Items that are in more than two areas can be listed multiple times
-* 4) Begin inventory:
+4) Begin inventory:

-a) Move to an area and begin completing the inventory list by scanning for the color associated with the area and entering item totals
+* Move to an area and begin completing the inventory list by scanning for the color associated with the area and entering item totals
-b) Enter the total for the item (in unit decimals) into the form position and move to the next form position with that color.
+* Enter the total for the item (in unit decimals) into the form position and move to the next form position with that color.
 Once a total is entered, the color for that form position changes to gray
-c) Enter values for every form position with the same color before moving to the next location
+* Enter values for every form position with the same color before moving to the next location

-* 5) Once all forms positions are filled, or all colors have changed to gray, submit the inventory and create a PDF of the results if desired
+ 5) Once all forms positions are filled, or all colors have changed to gray, submit the inventory and create a PDF of the results if desired

 ## Overview of code